chickenninja/chickenninja.github.io/README.md

 <img src="/images/chickenninja.jpg" width="75%" height="75%">

+This page contains some dotfiles and cheatsheets that I regularly use.

 # About Me

 Namaste.
 I am Sean, and I work for Apigee/Google as an API Architect.